Executioner's Cottage Salzburg: Beautiful City Hides Terror

 • Servants live in the cottage and lords and ladies in the mansion (a bit like Downton Abbey).

-• The Wicked Stepmother lives in the palace and Cinderella lives in the cottage.
+• The wicked stepmother lives in the palace and Cinderella lives in the cottage.

-• The Evil Queen lives in the palace and the Huntsman lives in the cottage.
+• The evil queen lives in the palace and the huntsman lives in the cottage.

 I love playing this game right at the beginning of what folks imagine is a highly technical course.
+You see folks sign up for a photography course thinking it’ll be all about their camera.

-For what it’s worth I usually construct these courses around the following criteria:
+For what it’s worth, I usually construct these courses around the following criteria:

 The solution is to ensure that sufficient time is given to composition, aspects of lighting, practical photography sessions and the communicative power of photography.